ahmadalwy3/ahmadalwy3/Advanced-settings.md

 Default: `7` hours.

-The time to wait in hours between each update session<sup>[1]</sup>. uBO will always start an update session a few minutes after launch when auto-update is enabled.
+The time to wait in hours between each update session. uBO will always start an update session a few minutes after launch when auto-update is enabled.
 Once that first update session is completed, uBO will wait `autoUpdatePeriod` hours before starting a new update session.

 ***